Parallel Opportunistic Routing in Wireless Networks: Power--Delay--Throughput Trade-off

 \subsection{Performance Comparison}

-Now we show that the opportunistic routing exhibits a better power--delay trade-off than that of the conventional routing in the scaling law perspective.
-Figs. \ref{FIG:power} and \ref{FIG:delay} show how the power $P(n)$ and the delay $D(n)$ scale with respect to the number $M(n)$ of simultaneously active S-D pairs. $R_o$ and $R_{no}$ denote the scaling curves with and without opportunistic routing, respectively.
-We only consider the range of $M(n)$ between $\log n$ and $n^{1/2-\epsilon}$ for an arbitrarily small $\epsilon>0$ due to various constraints we assume in the network.
+Now we show that the opportunistic routing exhibits a net improvement in overall power--delay trade-off over the conventional non-opportunistic routing.
+Figures \ref{FIG:power} and \ref{FIG:delay} show how the power $P(n)$ and the delay $D(n)$ scale with respect to the number $M(n)$ of simultaneously active S--D pairs, corresponding to the total throughput $T(n)$. $R_o$ and $R_{no}$ denote the scaling curves with and without opportunistic routing, respectively.
+We only take into account the range of $M(n)$ between $\log n$ and $n^{1/2-\epsilon}$ for an arbitrarily small $\epsilon>0$, which is the operating regimes in our work, due to various constraints we assume in the model.
 Hence, the MUD gain may not be guaranteed if $M(n)$ scales faster than $n^{1/2-\epsilon}$ for a vanishingly small $\epsilon>0$ (e.g., it is shown in~\cite{NebatCruzBhardwaj:09} that when $M(n)=\Theta(\sqrt{n})$, the benefit of fading cannot be exploited in terms of scaling laws).
-We observe that $P(n)$ decreases while $D(n)$ increases as we have more S-D pairs in both schemes.
-This is because we assume $T(n)=\Theta(1)$, which implies that $P_r$ and $P_I$ need to be $\Omega(1)$ and $O(1)$, respectively, as mentioned earlier.
-Then, more hops are needed, i.e., per-hop distance is reduced, to maintain the interference level $P_I$ at $O(1)$ as $M(n)$ increases.
-Hence, from the above argument, we may conclude that the power is reduced at the expense of the increased delay.
-Furthermore, utilizing the opportunistic routing increases the power compared to the non-opportunistic routing case, but it can reduce the delay significantly.
+We observe that $P(n)$ decreases while $D(n)$ increases as we have more active S--D pairs in both schemes.
+This is because we assume a fixed transmission rate $R>0$ independent of $n$, which implies that for receiver $k(m,l_m)$ ($l_m\in\mathcal{H}_m$ and $m\in\{1,\cdots,M(n)\}$), $P_r^{k(m,l_m)}$ and $P_I^{k(m,l_m)}$ need to be $\Omega(1)$ and $O(1)$, respectively, as mentioned earlier.
+Then, to maintain the interference level $P_I^{k(m,l_m)}$ at $O(1)$ as $M(n)$ increases, more hops per S--D pair are needed, i.e., per-hop distance is reduced.
+Hence, from the above argument, we may conclude that the power is reduced at the expense of the increased delay, and therefore, there is a fundamental trade-off between the two scaling parameters $P(n)$ and $D(n)$.
+Furthermore, it is seen that utilizing the opportunistic routing increases the power compared to the non-opportunistic routing case, but it can reduce the delay significantly.
 Thus, it is not clear whether our opportunistic routing is beneficial or not from Figs. \ref{FIG:power} and \ref{FIG:delay}.
-Now we plot the power versus the delay, as shown in Fig.~\ref{FIG:tradeoff}, where it is straightforward to get the power--delay trade-off curves from (\ref{EQ:scaling1}), (\ref{EQ:scaling2}), (\ref{EQ:Pnno}), and (\ref{EQ:Dnno}).
-Then, it can be clearly seen that opportunistic routing ($R_o$) exhibits a much better overall power--delay trade-off than non-opportunistic scheme ($R_{no}$).
-For example, if the delay $D(n)$ is given by $\log n$, then the power $P(n)$ is reduced by $\log n$ when opportunistic routing is used.
-In this case, it is further seen from Fig.~\ref{FIG:delay} that the number $M(n)$ of supportable S-D pairs is improved by $\log n$, i.e., logarithmic boost on the total throughput $T(n)$.
-This gain comes from the fact that the received signal power increases for opportunistic routing due to the MUD gain, which allows more simultaneous transmissions since more interference can be tolerated.
+However, if we plot the power $P(n)$ versus the delay $D(n)$ as in Fig.~\ref{FIG:tradeoff}, then it can be clearly seen that opportunistic routing ($R_o$) exhibits a better overall power--delay trade-off than that of non-opportunistic routing scheme ($R_{no}$), while providing a logarithmic boost in the scaling law.
+For example, when opportunistic routing is used, if the delay $D(n)$ is given by $\log n$, then the power $P(n)$ is reduced by $\log n$.
+In this case, it is further seen from Fig.~\ref{FIG:delay} that the number $M(n)$ of simultaneously supportable S--D pairs is improved by $\log n$, i.e., logarithmic boost on the total throughput $T(n)$.
+This gain comes from the fact that the received signal power increases due to the MUD gain based on the use of opportunistic routing, which allows more simultaneous transmissions since more interference can be tolerated.